7mind/sick/README.md

 | Encoder AST 🌳 | Circe | JSON.Net | JS Objects/Json |
 | Decoder AST 🌿 | Circe | Custom | JS Objects/Json |

-Also we provide basic JavaScript implementation backed by Scala.JS.

 #### Supported types

 A type marker is represented as a single-byte unsigned integer.
 The possible values are: